Ahmed-Yehya84/mesto-project/README.md

-That’s a great call.
-Mentioning Responsiveness is a huge green flag for recruiters because it shows you understand the importance of mobile-first design and cross-device compatibility.

-Here is the updated, high-impact README.md in both languages.

 📸 Mesto - Interactive Gallery
 An interactive web application that allows users to explore a gallery of locations, add new places, and manage their personal profile.
 This project showcases modern frontend development practices, focusing on Object-Oriented design principles, asynchronous-style UX, and BEM methodology.